derektypist/fill-series-in-arrays-js/README.md

 ## UX

-As a user, I expect to see the array of natural numbers, square numbers, cube numbers, random numbers, arithmetic progression, geometric progression, first 10 letters of alphabet, multiples of 3 or 5 (boolean and number).
+As a user, I expect to see the arrays of natural numbers, square numbers, cube numbers, random numbers, arithmetic progression, geometric progression, first 10 letters of alphabet, multiples of 3 or 5 (boolean and number).

 ## Features